nofacer/tdd-locker-robot-java/task/ task-locker.md

 ## Save packages

 * Given a locker has available boxes, when users check in bags, then the locker should give user a ticket.
-* Given a locker does not have available boxes, when users check in bags, then the locker should not give user a ticket.
+* Given a locker does not have available boxes, when users check in bags, then an error will be thrown out.

 ## Get packages